 Height: 8-12 inches (20-30 cm)

 Water: Keep soil evenly moist.
+Primrose flowers need frequent watering to make them happy.
+Keep an indoor watering can nearby so that your plant won't go thirsty.
 This plant wilts quickly when the soil is dry.
 Use a pot with drainage holes to prevent soggy soil, which can lead to root rot.
 Yellow leaves are a sign of overwatering.

 Humidity: Needs moist air.
-Set pot on a humidity tray to raise the humidity around it.
-Don't mist because primroses have hairy leaves that trap water, which leads to fungus.
+Set pot on a wet pebble tray or use a cool-mist room humidifier to raise the humidity around it.
+Don't use a mister because primroses have hairy leaves that trap water, which leads to fungus.

 Fertilizer: Do not fertilize when in bloom.